sanghoro/ideaBox-groupProject/ideabox-pseudocode.md

 # ideabox
 ### _idea storage - save, search, favorite, delete_

+the purpose of this application is to enable simple recording and management of ideas

 the application consists of three main sections:
 - input section
 - card section
 - sidebar

 ### input section
 ___
-features three interactive elements -
+features three interactive elements to reference with `querySelector()` -
-- title text field
+- title text entry field
-- body text field
+- body text entry field
 - save button

-#### text fields
+#### text entry fields
 display intended input to the left of each text field ('title' and 'body', accordingly)
 change pointer to a cursor when user hovers over fields

 _idea: `textarea` in HTML for the body field might enable it to dynamically change size should a user input enough text to exceed viewable space in text field_

 #### save button - logic and styling

+ `querySelector()` needed for referencing button element in the DOM
-button will trigger functions that:
+clicking button will trigger functions that:
 - add _unique_ idea object to savedIdeas array
 - display newly entered idea card in card section below
 - display newly created card in the card section